Uganda's Museveni heads for election win, rival alleges fraud | Politics

 Long-time leader Yoweri Museveni was heading for a resounding win in Uganda's presidential election with nearly all votes counted on Saturday, although his main rival Bobi Wine alleged widespread fraud.

 With ballots from 91% of polling stations counted following Thursday's election, Museveni had won 5.6 million, or 58.9%, while main opposition candidate Wine had 3.3 million votes (34.6%), the Electoral Commission said just after 12 p.m.
 (0900 GMT).
-Final results were expected later in the day.
+Final results were expected at 3 p.m (1200 GMT), it said.
 Security personnel and police were out in force patrolling the capital, Kampala, on Saturday.
 The government ordered the internet shut down the day before the election, and the blackout was still in place.

-Wine, 38, had galvanised young Ugandans with his calls for political change after 35 years of Museveni, 76, ruling the country.
-Security forces had sealed off a wide perimeter around Wine's sprawling compound on Saturday and told international journalists they were not permitted to enter, witnesses said.
+Museveni, 76 and in power for 35 years, campaigned for another term arguing his long experience in office makes him a good leader and promising to keep delivering stability and progress.
+Wine, 38, galvanised young Ugandans with his calls for political change and pledged to end what he calls dictatorship and widespread corruption.

 Reuters has not independently verified Wine's claims.
 The United States and the European Union did not deploy observer teams, but the U.S. State Department's top diplomat for Africa, Tibor Nagy, said in a tweet early on Saturday that the "electoral process has been fundamentally flawed".